FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 4. Edit as needed and save changes

 .. note::
-    Opening a `.pypeit` file will also load the associated spectrograph and update the ObsLog accordingly.
+    Opening a `.pypeit` file will also load the ObsLog tab for the raw data directories mentioned in the file.

 Viewing Raw Data
 ----------------